When I started traveling over a decade ago, one of the first things I did was move abroad to teach English.

 Even if you don’t plan on being a teacher back home, it’s a job that will open all kinds of doors while letting you experience life in a new culture.

 Not sure if teaching English overseas is for you?
 Here are nine reasons why you should consider it:

 1. You get in-depth travel experience.

-Traveling to a new country is an amazing experience — but moving to one is life-changing.
+Traveling to a new country is a fantastic experience — but moving to one is life-changing.

-Moving to a new country can be a daunting experience, but it will completely open your eyes to a new culture and way of life.
-Isn’t that why we travel to begin with?
+Moving to a new country can be a daunting experience, but it will open your eyes to a new culture and way of life.
+Isn’t that why we travel, to begin with?

 2. You can save money for more travel.

 Want to travel but lack the funds?
 Get a job overseas!
-When I was teaching in Thailand, I explored the country whenever I had vacation time.
+While teaching in Thailand, I explored the country whenever I had vacation time.

 3. It’s good professional development.

 While travel in and of itself isn’t really “résumé worthy” (even though it can teach you a lot of hard and soft skills), teaching English abroad is a legitimate job you can add to your résumé.